RaphaelRibes/GeCKO-MTruncatula/README.md

 > ##### CONFIGURATION PARAMETERS:
 > **--cluster-profile [...]**&nbsp;&nbsp;&nbsp;*path to the cluster profile folder*
 > This folder must contain a yaml configuration file named 'config.yaml'.
 This file's first part provides information specific to your cluster (queues/partitions names, and needed cpus and memory for each task).
 The second part determines how jobs should be submitted depending on your cluster's job-scheduler.
 Please use the GeCKO's templates provided for SGE and SLURM job-shedulers in the example section of each workflow.
-> If this argument is absent, no jobs will be submitted.
+> If omitted, the workflow will run without submitting any job and any parallelization.
 >
 > **--config-file [...]**&nbsp;&nbsp;&nbsp;*path to the workflow's config file*
 > If omitted, this script will look for a config_WorkflowName.yml file (eg: config_DataCleaning.yml) in a CONFIG/ folder in the directory it was executed from.